It's our delight to introduce guest blogger Nicolas M. German, a DUI attorney in Denver, Colorado.

 Scooter Libby was the chief of staff of Dick Cheney and had to face conviction in the trial for leaking information about Valerie Plame, a CIA agent to N.Y.
 Times.
-The act, seen as a betrayal of the national cause stirred the media and people alike.
+The act, seen as a betrayal of the national cause, stirred the media and people alike.

 The trial of the Iraqi dictator between December 2003 and November 2006 was one of the most covered by the American media.
-Although the trial was highly controversial, surrounded by charges of a farcical trial, it gained significant media attention.
+Although the problem was highly controversial, surrounded by charges of a farcical trial, it gained significant media attention.

 The two years of the Scot Peterson trial (April 2003 to March 2005) had several elements of high drama that kept people drawn to television and newspapers closely following it.
 Convicted of murdering his pregnant wife, Scot is serving in prison facing death row.